Urgent Care Centre

 Patients are treated according to the severity of their case, with the most urgent patients attended to first.

 If the patients condition or care requires investigation or treatment that cannot be provided by the hospital, an ambulance will be called to transfer the patient to a larger service.
 Patients should be aware that they will be responsible for the cost of an ambulance transfer from the Urgent Care Centre.

 Members of the public should only attend the Hospital Urgent Care Centre if urgent medical attention is required.
-If the condition is serious, please call 000 for an ambulance.
+If your condition is serious, or you are experiencing chest pains, you need to call 000 (Triple Zero) for an ambulance.